oauth-wg/oauth-identity-chaining/draft-ietf-oauth-identity-chaining.md

 * Simplify some text in the JWT Authorization Grant section
 * Fix some toolchain complaints and other nitpicks
 * Move Mr. Parecki from acknowledgements to contributors in acknowledgement of his contributions
-* Added Authorization Server Metadata registry to publish supported Token Exchange token types
+* Added Authorization Server Metadata registry to publish supported Token Exchange requested token types

 -04